-Softing Engineering & Solutions GmbH organizationally is a subsidiary of Softing Automotive Electronics GmbH.
+Softing Engineering & Solutions GmbH domiciled in Kirchentellinsfurt organizationally is a subsidiary of Softing Automotive Electronics GmbH.
 Softing has successfully engaged in the field of automotive test solutions for more than 20 years and offers extensive expert knowledge on every aspect of automated testing of automotive electronics.
 The Company has already implemented functional tests and test designs for many control units used in motor vehicles.
 To offer the best possible support, Softing Engineering & Solutions GmbH provides high-quality services directly on customers' premises if required.
-Competent consulting and engineering services focused on the Company's core competence diagnostics, measurement and testing - are rendered to customers.
-Its well-trained staff in some cases work directly on site.
+Competent consulting and engineering services focused on the Company's core competence - diagnostics, measurement and testing - are rendered to customers.
+Its welltrained staff in some cases work directly on site.
 Establishing close links between all important participants is a hallmark of the approach of Softing Engineering & Solutions GmbH and plays a decisive role in the success of its projects.
+The products of Softing Mess-Technik (SMT) also cover the field of mobile and stationary data logging systems.

-GlobalmatiX AG, GlobalmatiX Inc. and GlobalmatiX GmbH
+GlobalmatiX AG, GlobalmatiX Inc.

+and GlobalmatiX GmbH

 GlobalmatiX AG, domiciled in Liechtenstein and represented with sales companies in the USA and Germany, is a mobile virtual network operator (MVNO) offering mobile data communications for vehicles and machinery in Europe and North America where such technology is needed in the areas of (semi-)autonomous driving and other connected services for vehicles and machinery.
-This acquisition enables Softing to extend its capabilities in the megatrends of digitalization and Industrie 4.0 and lays the foundation for new service-focused revenue.
-GlobalmatiX Inc.
+Globalmatix supports its customers in managing their fleets more efficiently.
+As GlobalmatiX offers not only the necessary hardware, but also ongoing data analysis and data collection, GlobalmatiX generates ongoing service revenue in addition to device revenue as its customer base grows.